FunkeGoodVibe/DuckGooseBeanLogicGame/README.md

 # FoxGooseBeanLogicGame
-Peer programming project simulating Duck Goose Bean Game - Stefen &amp; Funke
+Peer programming project simulating Fox Goose Bean Game - Stefen &amp; Funke

 More information about the semantics of the game: https://en.wikipedia.org/wiki/Fox,_goose_and_bag_of_beans_puzzle